hphelion/documentation/commercial/GA1/commerical.high-availability.md

 ### Object Storage with Swift {#object-storage}

 You can configure your Swift Rings by specifying a target zone for each drive that is added to the ring.
-Learn more about configuring zones for various drives using the Pyringos tool here.
+Learn more about configuring zones for various drives using the Ringos tool here.
 Please refer to the [Ringos](/helion/openstack/GA1/services/object/pyringos/) document.

 <a href="javascript:window.open('/content/documentation/media/ha-swift.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HA Swift  (opens in a new window)</a>